2021-22 GATE Identification UPDATES

 The Cognitive Abilities Test (CogAT) Form 7 measures students’ reasoning abilities in three areas: Verbal, Quantitative and Nonverbal.
 CogAT is well-suited to help educators make important student placement decisions, such as selecting students for gifted and talented programs.
 The second grade test does not require reading and is untimed.
 The 3rd-8th grade test is timed and does require reading.

-The CogAT is proven by research studies to identify more English Language Learners and minority students as possibly eligible for gifted and talented programs.
+The CogAT is proven by research studies to identify more English Language Learners and underrepresented groups as possibly eligible for gifted and talented programs.

 For more information about the CogAT, click here.

-The Secondary Review process takes place from January - April.
+The Secondary Review process is ongoing.
 Parents are notified if their child is eligible for Secondary Review and if they did or did not qualify after this process.